AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Survival Tokens and Character Recovery

 As the game progresses, the Survivors are likely to take one hefty pounding to both their health and their psyches.
 Many Showdowns will end with one or more of them either losing Characteristic ranks to Hurtin’, gaining Crazy-Go-Psycho points through Mad Half Negotiations, or both.
-To help assuage this frequent loss to the characters’ abilities, ***Cannibal Contagion*** uses **<span style="font-variant:small-caps;">Survival Tokens</span>** to allow characters to recover some of the losses between scenes, as well as a few mid-scene resistance empowerments.
+To help assuage this frequent loss to the characters’ abilities, Cannibal Contagion uses ***Survival Tokens*** to allow characters to recover some of the losses between scenes, as well as a few mid-scene resistance empowerments.

 The Survival Tokens are in place to provide both a reward for doing awesome things in the game, and a way to simulate recovery of health, sanity, and supplies both during and between scenes.